miketangobravo/4m3.bio/content/en/_index.md

 1. Shred your vine pruning into a mulch.
 2. Mix the shredded pruning with a tiny amount of fungi-inoculated seeds and water.
-3. Place this mixture into your customized, wine-box mould, and wait 5 days for the mycelium to colonize the vineyard waste.
+3. Place this mixture into a customized, wine-box mould, and wait 5 days for the mycelium to colonize the vineyard cuttings.
-4. Remove the newly grown mycelium packaging from the mould and allow to dry.
+4. Remove the newly grown biopackaging from the mould and allow to dry.
-5. Heat the box to 80˚C, to remove any remaining moisture and stop mycelium growth.
+5. Heat the box to 80˚C, to remove any remaining moisture and stop further mycelial growth.
 6. Ship your wines around the world!

 ---